 We are often asked if Plan to Eat would ever incorporate some sort of kitchen inventory system into our software.
 In many ways the idea is really fantastic: Plan to Eat would have an inventory of items already in your kitchen and these items would automatically be removed from your shopping list when getting your list ready to head to the store.
 It’s as though Plan to Eat would be one step ahead of you to further streamline getting your shopping list in your hand and you out the door.

-In fact, we get so excited about streamlining the meal planning process, and this sounded like such a great idea to us, that we have already built it.
 In early versions of Plan to Eat we had a feature called the Pantry.
-The idea of the Pantry is exactly what I’ve described above: any item that was listed on your Pantry would not appear on your shopping list with the assumption that you already have it in your kitchen.
+The idea of the Pantry is exactly what's described above: any item that was listed on your Pantry would not appear on your shopping list with the assumption that you already have it in your kitchen.

 Removing items from someone’s shopping list without them knowing about it is never a good idea.